Develop your managerial posture and deal with the unexpected

 While everyone has their own management style, developing a managerial posture by default helps to manage the uncomfortable moments in a manager's life, and at the same time maintains his or her leadership and legitimacy.
 For example, you can be firm without coming across as a little boss, or demonstrate a collaborative spirit without losing control of the final decision.

-To help you find and strengthen your default posture, we answer these questions:
+To help you find and strengthen your default posture, we give you the keys to :

 1. Anticipate or manage resistance